 - The Department of Parks and Recreation will clear downed trees blocking roadways and sidewalks to allow New Yorkers to safely use those public spaces.

-- DEP will deploy crews to resolve any flooded roadways and support basement dewatering if necessary.
+- DEP will deploy crews to resolve any flooded roadways.

 Support homeowner’s cleanup efforts: